world-federation-of-advertisers/cross-media-measurement/src/test/kotlin/org/wfanet/measurement/securecomputation/SimpleIntegrationTest.md

    b. set the output events path to the temp folder location
-   c. set the vid model location to the temp folder location Pack the CmmWork into an Any and set that as the appConfig Set the queue_name as well
+   c. set the vid model location to the temp folder location Pack the CmmWork into an Any and set that as the appConfig Set the queue_name as well to the topicId
    Set the regex to match the input events path
 4. Construct a DataWatcher using that config - See DataWatcher.kt val pubSubEmulatorProvider = GooglePubSubEmulatorProvider()